The AMF is an active member of several international securities and insurance regulatory organizations, including:

 International Association of Deposit Insurers (IADI)

-The AMF is one of the founding members of the International Association of Deposit Insurers (IADI), which was formed in May 2002.
+The AMF is one of the founding members of the International Association of Deposit Insurers (IADI) This link will open in a new window, which was formed in May 2002.
 Its mission is to promote international cooperation and share deposit insurance expertise.
 In cooperation with the Bank for International Settlements, IADI established the Core Principles for Effective Deposit Insurance Systems.
 In February 2011, the Financial Stability Board (FSB) included these Core Principles on its list of Key Standards for Sound Financial Systems.
 The Core Principles were revised in November 2014.

 An active member of IADI, the AMF joined the Executive Council in 2016.
 It also sits on various working committees that focus on current financial and economic issues, including the Core Principles and Research Council Committee and the Research and Guidance Technical Committee, and is a member of the North America Regional Committee together with North American deposit insurers.